BWG Foods: History

 In 2008, BWG bought Mangan Bros Ltd a wholesaler based in Ennis, County Clare.
 With this purchase BWG took control of Mace franchise throughout Ireland.
 The business consisted of 8 cash and carries in the West of Ireland, and a distribution centre in Collooney in County Sligo supplying Mace stores.
 BWG promptly closed the Collooney centre and integrated it into their Ballyshannon facility.
 Seven Cash & Carry closures follow due to location overlaps and duplication, and all sites are now branded Value Centre.

 As of September 2010, the company announced the closure of their warehouse in Ballyshannon, County Donegal, with the business transferring into the centre at Walkinstown, Dublin.

 In May 2012 BWG acquired Morris Bros of Convoy Donegal.
 Morris Bros operate a Distribution Centre that supply Gala stores and independent retailers in the north west of Ireland.
 In June 2012 a new ambient Distribution Centre opened in Kilcarberry, Dublin with the aim of consolidating distribution of ambient goods to all Spar and Mace stores under one roof, including its Bonded warehouse.
 The new 240,000 sq ft centre resulted in the closure of the existing centres in Limerick and Walkinstown, and was expected to handle 26 million cases per year.
 BWG announced a partnership with Donnellys Fruit & Veg in August 2012.
 This saw a new separate distribution centre for chilled foods set up in Kilshane Cross, Dublin.
 The centre distributed fruit & veg, meats and other chilled products to all BWG's franchise stores nationwide.
 It affected BWG's Central billing business as a result.

+in 2018 BWG Bought Midlands Wholesaler, 4 Aces Wholesale, with cash & carry outlets located in Portlaoise, Clonmel & Navan. a condition of sale was that BWG Foods was to become a member of the Gala Retail Wholesale Network.
+The sale was subject to approval by the Competition & Consumer Protection Commission (CCPC), with a number of binding conditions, resulting to the 4 Aces Cash & Carry Network being run separately to BWG's Existing Value Centre Business.

+This acquisition was followed by further acquisitions of Gala Wholesale Members, Cox's Cash & Carry & Mccarricks Bros in 2022 and Tuffys Wholesale in 2023.

-Notable operations
+Notable Operations

 Spar

 It is the master franchise operator for the SPAR, Spar Express and EuroSpar brands in Ireland, with approximately 450 Spar stores.
 Spar Ireland reported €1.67 billion in retail sales in 2007.

 In Ireland Spar operates in-store franchises for Tim Hortons coffee, Insomnia Coffee Company, Kitsu noodles and Treehouse smoothies among others.

 In the south-west of England BWG also own Appleby Westward Foods.
 This is a small regional SPAR wholesaler based in Saltash, Cornwall.